chen10an/anomalous_drawings/README.md

 low cost (not anomaly) while a bad reconstruction will give a high cost (anomaly).
 The anomaly threshold is set at 0.07: error > 0.07 --> anomaly.

 The flask app resides in the app _submodule_ and is hosted on heroku.
+This app is responsive and has touch support (tested on Chrome).

 Data: The bowtie drawings used to train the autoencoder are a subset of Google's Quick, Draw! [dataset][data].